-It is likely that all classes of business will be affected to a greater or lesser degree.
-The majority of the claims will be long tail claims, which will be seen both during the pandemic phase but also when the recovery phase begins.
-The more obvious impacts may be felt in the travel, life, health, event cancellation and business interruption classes.
-Liability, defence costs, financial lines and Directors & Officers classes could also be impacted.
+While not seeking to be alarmist, we consider it is likely that all classes of business will be affected.
+We think the majority of the claims will be long tail claims, which will be seen both during the pandemic phase but also when the recovery begins.

+The obvious impacts will be seen in the travel, life, health, event cancellation and business interruption classes.
+It might also be the case that liability, defence costs, financial lines and directors & officers classes are impacted, depending on the success of the Australian Government's intervention measures aimed at reigniting the economy and relieving directors & officers of liability for certain decisions in these extraordinary times.
+Success will also turn on how long those measures are in place while the economy seeks to recover from the effects of the pandemic.

-The types of claims presented could be in respect of any number of issues including holiday postponement or cancellation, loss of trade, event cancellation, defence costs for litigation arising from distressed decisions and insolvency.
-There could also be claims presented from post-hoc scrutiny of decisions made during the pandemic by Directors & Officers, particularly if there is financial fallout from those decisions.
+The types of claims that may be presented could be in respect of any number of issues including holiday postponement or cancellation, loss of trade, event cancellation, defence costs for litigation arising from distressed decisions, insolvency as well as post-hoc scrutiny of decisions made by directors & officers particularly given the devastating fiscal impacts of the pandemic.